Updated: 10/25/20 | October 25th, 2020

 While no one is talking about banning tourists outright, there should be better ways to control their numbers and the problems overtourism causes.

 Take Airbnb.
-It’s one of the biggest problems in travel today (which is a shame, because I love the service).
+It’s one of the biggest problems in travel today (which is a shame, because I used to love the service).

 It started out as a way for residents to earn money on the side and get travelers out of the hotel/hostel dynamic and into a more “local” way of life.